 We believe that the Lord Jesus Christ will return, appearing in the sky and bringing final retribution.
 The dead in Christ will rise first, and the remaining believers will be caught up together with them to meet Him in the air.
 When Jesus returns, he will gather together his one bride, the Church, consisting of Jews and Gentiles alike.
 We affirm that there will be a judgment day when the Lord justly judges every human being who ever lived.
 The wicked will be condemned to eternal, conscious punishment and death in the Lake of Fire; and the righteous will live forever with God in the New Heaven and the New Earth.
 Married to Christ as his Bride, the Church will be in the presence of God forever, serving him and giving him unending praise and glory.
 Then shall the eager expectation of creation be fulfilled, and the whole earth shall proclaim the glory of God who makes all things new (Romans 8:23, 11:1-32; 1 Corinthians 15:51-52; 2 Corinthians 5:10; 1 Thessalonians 4:15-18; 2 Thessalonians 1:7-10; I John 3:2; Revelation 19, 20, 21).

-Timothy Durey has been serving as the pastor at Ventura Baptist Church for 5 years.
+Timothy Durey has been serving as the lead pastor of Ventura Baptist Church since 2011.
 As an elder, Timothy is the main preaching pastor.
-He is also involved in training, counseling and casting vision.
+He is also involved in training, counseling and casting a vision for this church.

 Facility & Maintenance